-Cours Objectives: The objectives of this course is to make the student
+Course Objectives: The objective of this course is to provide

-- To understand the behaviour of soil. - Application of Finite Element Method and Finite Difference Method. - To Preparation of Comprehensive Design Oriented Computer Programs. - To Analysis of Different Types of Frame Structures. - To Determine the Pile Capacities.
+- To understand the behaviour of soil. - Application of FEM and Finite Difference Method. - Preparation of Comprehensive Design Oriented Computer Programs. - Analysis of Different Types of Frame Structures. - Determination of Pile Capacities.